PREPARE FOR YOUR

 A: During Antarctica summer, temperatures tend to stay in 40-degree Fahrenheit range, so it’s important to pack properly to keep warm.

 A: Yes!
-Our brand-new, small expedition-style Explorer Class fleet is made of Polar Category C and Ice Class 1B ships, purpose-built for remote navigation.
-As our expeditions take place during Antarctica’s summer, there will be mild ice conditions and more open water, which is what our categorizations allow our ships to navigate.
-With these polar code categorizations, our expedition-style ships offer safety and stability.
+Our brand-new yachts are Polar Category C and Ice Class 1B, purpose-built for remote navigation.
+As our expeditions take place during Antarctica’s summer, there will be mild ice conditions and more open water, which is what our categorizations allow our yachts to navigate.
+With these polar code categorizations, we offer safety and stability.

 A: To travel to Antarctica with Atlas Ocean Voyages, it’s not necessary to be at peak, athletic levels of physical fitness.
 You can take it easy or be as active as you want on shore.
 As you are journeying to the most remote part of the world, we encourage you to check in with your doctor if you would like peace of mind.
 And if you have pre-existing conditions that may require medical attention, we ask that you notify Atlas before your sailing.

 A: Zodiacs are highly buoyant rubber boats built with inflatable hulls with several air-filled compartments for optimum floatation.
-World Navigator is equipped with 18 custom-designed Zodiacs, complete with reinforced bow chests.
-Trained staff and crewmembers drive and operate the Zodiacs when taking you to your Antarctic adventures off the ship.
+Our polar-class yachts are equipped with custom-designed Zodiacs, complete with reinforced bow chests.
+Trained staff and crew members drive and operate the Zodiacs when taking you to your Antarctic adventures in the water and on shore.
 Please make sure to always follow their careful instructions when embarking and disembarking from the Zodiac.

 A: Atlas is pleased to provide a set of binoculars in every suite and stateroom for you to use freely for your wildlife viewing adventures.